 Substance Abuse & Mental Health Services

-Centerpoint’s SAMH Services is seeking a multi-talented and dynamic clinician to join our team as our Admissions Coordinator.
+Centerpoint’s SAMH Services is seeking a multi-talented and dynamic clinician to join our team as our Assessment & Access Clinician.
 In this role, you will insure timely access and consumer-oriented, strength-based service navigation & engagement.
 Efficient and effective assessment skills are essential.
 Excellent multidisciplinary collaboration, communication, and partnership is a foundation for this position.

 Eligible candidates for this position are Vermont licensed or license-tracked (Social Work, Mental Health Counseling, Psychology, or Alcohol/Drug Counseling) and are highly skilled in working with young people & families.
 Our best candidates are committed to creativity and innovation in substance abuse & mental health treatment and are whole-health & wellness-oriented.
 Centerpoint strongly encourages applications from candidates with diverse backgrounds, identities, and experiences.